What determines the effort you put in at work? It probably has something to do with what you get paid.

 But employment rent can change even when wages remain flat.
 During a recession, you might expect to be out of work for a longer time, which would drive employment rent up.
 At the start of the COVID-19 pandemic, the federal government offered an additional $600 a week on top of state unemployment benefits, driving employment rent down.

-Were an employer to offer a wage equal to the reservation wage, there’d be no incentive for the worker to put in any effort.
-But offering the highest possible wage may not be ideal either, because there are limits to how much effort that a worker can exert.
+Were an employer to offer a wage equal to the reservation wage, the worker would have little incentive to put in greater effort.
+But offering the highest possible wage may not be ideal either because there are limits to how much effort a worker can exert.
 As workers approach peak effort, employers experience diminishing marginal returns.
 In other words, employers get less bang for their buck.

 The chapter reminds us of an ugly truth: From a company’s point of view, unemployment is a good thing.
 When the jobless rate is high, the reservation wage falls.
-Paychecks also tend to fall, with more unemployed people willing to accept less pay to take a job.
-The United States has been close to what economists call “full employment,” and employers have had to pay more to recruit people.
+Paychecks also tend to fall, with more unemployed people willing to accept less to take a job.
+The United States has been close in recent years to what economists call full employment, and employers have had to pay more to recruit people.

 Want to learn more about the dynamics between employees and employers?
 Check out these Marketplace stories to see how the principles in Chapter 6 play out in the real world.